huggingface/community-events/jax-controlnet-sprint/README.md

 #### Writing our Application
 We will use [Gradio](https://gradio.app/) to build our applications.
 Gradio has two main APIs: `Interface` and `Blocks`. `Interface` is a high-level API that lets you create an interface with few lines of code and `Blocks` is a lower-level API that gives you more flexibility over interfaces you can build.
 The code will be in a file called `app.py`.

-Let's take a look at an example for ControlNet.
+Let's try to create a ControlNet app as an example.
 The `Interface` API simply works like below 👇

 ```python
 import gradio as gr